Anterior cutaneous nerve entrapment syndrome: Treatment

 Treatment consists of several such anesthetic injections, sometimes combined with corticosteroids.
 Such an approach yields persistent pain relief in two-thirds of patients.
 This beneficial effect on pain has been demonstrated in a prospective double blind trial.
 The physical volume of the injection may also break apart the adhesions or fibrosis responsible for the entrapment symptoms.

 Patients who do not respond to a stratagem of repetitive local trigger point injections can be offered a surgical approach.
 Terminal branches of an intercostal nerve are removed at the level of the anterior sheath of the rectus abdominal muscle ('anterior neurectomy').
 Several larger series demonstrated a successful response in approximately two out of three patients, which was confirmed in another prospective double blind surgical trial: 73% of the patients who underwent a neurectomy were pain free, compared to 18% in the non-nerve resected group.
 Patients not responding to an anterior neurectomy, or those in whom the pain syndrome recurs after an initial pain free period (10%) may choose to undergo secondary surgery.
 This involves a repeated exploration combined with a posterior neurectomy.
 This procedure has been shown to be beneficial in 50% of cases.

 Epidemiology

-This syndrome is predominantly found in young women, but also occurs in children, teenagers and octogenarians.
+This syndrome is predominantly found in young women, but may occur in both sexes and all age groups.